themightyoarfish/ikkuna/README.md

 Ikkuna provides a framework for adding live training metrics to your PyTorch model with minimal configuration.
-It is a PubSub framework which allows practitioners to quickly test metrics implemented against a simple API.
+It is a PubSub framework which allows researchers to quickly test metrics implemented against a simple API and users to use such metrics to keep tabs on their models' performance.

-For supervising your model, you can define a metric as a subscriber which will then be notified thorugh messages of incoming data required for computing the metric.
-The subscriber is completely model-agnosting and can be installed as a plugin for others to use.
+For supervising your model, you can define a metric as a subscriber which will then be notified through messages of incoming data required for computing the metric.
+The subscriber is completely model-agnostic and can be installed as a plugin for others to use.

 The following data is provided